 a member insurer.
 The description document shall be revised by the Association

 as amendments to this Article may require.
 Failure to receive this document

-does not give the policyholder, contract holder, certificate holder, or insured
+does not give the policy owner, contract owner, certificate holder, enrollee, or insured

 any greater rights than those stated in this Article.